 But that’s Jeff’s more recent career, so to speak.

-He also worked part-time while attending MxCC and in his last semester completed an internship at TelePrompTer Cable, which evolved into what is now known as Comcast.
-This led to a job with the company upon graduating from MxCC in 1979.
+He also worked part-time while attending Middlesex and in his last semester completed an internship at TelePrompTer Cable, which evolved into what is now known as Comcast.
+This led to a job with the company upon graduating in 1979.

 After about a year working in telecommunications, Jeff’s role began to involve a lot more travel and moving around the country.
 However Jeff said he wanted to stay in the area, settle down, and start a family.
 So he switched gears and began a successful 20-year career in retail management, working in local grocery and department stores.